Understanding Social Movements

 University of California, San Diego

-The University of California, San Diego will study how individual activists and civil society groups engaged, inspired, and organized their constituencies during the Arab Spring protests in the Middle East and North Africa.
-UCSD is examining how these activists and groups used social media tools and community organizing techniques, what tools and techniques were used and how effectively, and how the online and offline efforts did or did not intersect.
-UCSD will produce a case study on their research to support USAID’s DRG Center in learning how best to support formal and informal activists and groups working for democratic transition within fluid social movements.
+The UCSD research team examined how activists in Bahrain and Egypt engaged, inspired, and organized their constituencies during the peak of the 2011 protest period in each country.
+The researchers examined how these activists used and combined social media tools and more traditional community organizing techniques to assist USAID in learning how best to support formal and informal activists and groups working for democratic transition within fluid social movements.
+Key findings include: